yopgaming/SIT.Core/wiki/en/Guides/Step-By-Step-Installation-Guide-English.md

 See the HOSTING.md for your language to learn how to create a lobby.
 HOSTING guides can be found here: https://github.com/paulov-t/SIT.Core/tree/master/wiki

+## Additional Notes
+1. your friends do not need to set up the server at all.
+They only need to install SIT using the launcher and connect to your server.
+2. it is recommended that all players, both you and your friends, use the same version of SIT.
+This can be done by checking the "Force install latest SIT" option in the settings menu in the launcher.